AdobeDocs/experience-manager-cloud-service.en/help/journey-onboarding/terminology.md

 ---
 # AEM as a Cloud Service Terminology {#terminology}

-In this part of the [onboarding journey,](overview.md) you will learn some of the terminology of AEM as a Cloud Service and its basic structure.
+In this part of the [onboarding journey,](overview.md) you learn some of the terminology of AEM as a Cloud Service and its basic structure.

 ## Objective {#objective}